 - What costs should families expect at a private school in Zurich?

-- Finding the right private school: define your selection criteria!
+- Finding the right private school: Define your selection criteria!

 - Conclusion: How to find the right private school for your child